Venezuelan official to crash UN meeting on migrant crisis

 - Coddling parents of Chinese college students stay close by in ‘tents of love’

-He says Venezuela may also seek compensation for those who swarmed into his country, such as masses of Colombians escaping past decades of violent strife.

-Colombian President Ivan Duque hasn’t directly said Venezuela would be barred from the meeting.
+Colombian President Ivan Duque didn’t directly say Venezuela would be barred from the meeting, but he hinted at that by saying the session will be open to nations that promote democratic ideals.

+“I want to be very clear on this, Venezuela is in a dictatorship, and what we are going to have here is a forum for countries that defend democracy,” Duque told reporters.

+Though a once-wealthy oil-producing nation, Venezuela has plunged into an economic and political crisis after two decades of socialist rule.
+President Nicolas Maduro often blames the problems on what he says is an “economic war” being waged on Venezuela by the United States and other imperialist powers.